fralalonde/dipstick/README.md

   - Switch between metric backends at runtime

 For convenience, dipstick builds on stable Rust with minimal, feature-gated dependencies.
+Performance, safety and ergonomy are also prime concerns.

 ### Non-goals